 • Reduce the time it takes to onboard and train new employees to use Sequoia

-• Evaluation of Sequoia v2.0, the Legacy website
+• Heuristic evaluation of Sequoia v2.0, the Legacy website

 • User Research and Testing:

-I began by using Sequoia v2 to familiarize myself with the functionality.
-I found from the very sign-in that the website had not been created to be used without a guide and explicit instructions.
-After interviewing several of the site’s power users, including content managers and editors maintaining some of the biggest domains we owned, I found that this issue was one of their biggest pain-points.
+I began by familiarizing myself with Sequoia v2’s interface.
+I found from the very sign-in that the website appeared to require a guide and explicit instructions on how to use it.
+After interviewing several of the site’s users, including content managers and editors who maintained some of the biggest domains IB owned, I found that this issue was one of their biggest pain-points.

-Sequoia was overwhelmingly difficult to use and had such a poor learning curve that content managers and editors dreaded training new employees to use it.
-Additionally, the site contained a lot of outdated, unused, and/or unfamiliar functions.
-With so many functional issues: lack of clear signifiers, inconsistent verbiage, no instructional text, rarely any inline validation, and absolutely no tooltips or hints throughout the entire site, employees let me know how very frustrated and annoyed they had been with Sequoia.
+Sequoia was overwhelmingly difficult to use, had such a poor learning curve, and required so much cognitive load that content managers and editors dreaded training new employees to use it.
+The CMS contained a lot of outdated, unused, and/or unfamiliar functions.
+With so many functional issues, like a lack of clear signifiers, inconsistent verbiage, no instructional text, rarely any inline validation, and absolutely no tooltips or hints throughout the entire site, employees let me know how very frustrated and annoyed they had been with Sequoia.
 Several interviewees complained of years of frustrations and stress and never having their complaints addressed beyond receiving several-page, complicated PDF workarounds.

 Quotes from the employee interviews:

 “We tend to give [new] people only as much information as they really need, just because there’s a lot in Sequoia that we don’t use.”